DogByteUGA/CSCI4300TermProject/README.md

 THE PLAN

-By next Wednesday (April 1st), we should have the design of our pages completed.
+By next Wednesday (April 1st), we should have the basic design of our pages completed.
-Put your name next to to what you'd like to work on so we can all know what we need to do.
+<br>Put your name next to to what you'd like to work on so we can all know what we need to do.

 There will be five parts to work on: